-About the showBroadway’s biggest show arrives on the West End’s biggest stage in April 2017, as 42nd Street begins performances at the Theatre Royal Drury Lane in a vibrant new revival of the classic American fable.
+About the showBroadway’s biggest show arrived on the West End’s biggest stage in 2017 and continues to wow audiences.
+42nd Street plays at London's Theatre Royal Drury Lane in a vibrant new revival of the classic American rags-to-riches story.

-42nd Street is the quintessential backstage musical, the song and dance filled tale of dreaming of stardom on Broadway.
-It is not the first time the show has been seen at the Theatre Royal Drury Lane either, with its 1984 run receiving huge acclaim and launching the career of the Hollywood star, Catherine Zeta-Jones, who at the time an understudy, became the permanent lead following the illness of the original star and her own critical acclaim.
+42nd Street is the quintessential backstage musical; an exciting song and dance-filled tale of dreaming of stardom on Broadway.
+It is not the first time the show has been at the Theatre Royal Drury Lane either, with its 1984 run receiving huge acclaim and launching the career of the Hollywood star, Catherine Zeta-Jones.

-The story follows a young girl called Peggy Sawyer, who has recently arrived in New York, leaving her small American home town behind her to take the stage in Broadway’s newest show.
-Despite being just another girl in the chorus line however, when the show’s start gets unfortunately injured, Peggy may get a chance to follow her dream and take centre stage…
+The musical follows a young Peggy Sawyer, who leaves behind her small American home town in order to find a role on the Broadway stage.
+Despite being just another girl in the chorus line, when the show’s demanding lead gets unfortunately injured, Peggy gets her chance to follow her dream and take centre stage…

-Choreography is by Randy Skinner, the man who was worked on Gower Champion’s 1980 landmark production of 42nd Street, as well as previously having worked on the 2001 revival.
+Directed by Mark Bramble, who was the original co-author of the book and revived the production in 2001, 42nd Street features choreography by Randy Skinner, the man who worked on Gower Champion’s 1980 landmark original production, as well as previously having worked on the 2001 revival.

-Who Should See It?42nd Street with its huge cast and even bigger numbers is perfect for anyone who loves an impressive all-singing, all-dancing Broadway classic.
-Those who enjoyed the recent revival of A Chorus Line should definitely check out this new show for a similar spectacle.
+Who Should See It?The show is perfect for anyone who loves an impressive all-singing, all-dancing Broadway classic.
+Those who enjoyed A Chorus Line should definitely check out this show for a similar dance spectacular.

 42nd Street is recommended 5+.
 Under 4's will not be admitted into the venue.